-Cleaning tables and other surfaces to effectively remove food allergens can make homes, schools and cafeterias safer for children with food allergies.
+Cleaning tables and other surfaces to effectively remove food allergens can make schools, classrooms and cafeterias safer for children with food allergies.

 State and local health regulations generally require school districts, schools and ECE programs to follow cleaning and sanitizing practices.
 These practices can help prevent the unintentional transfer of residue or trace amount of an allergic food into another food.

 Here are some way to reduce this cross-contact:

 - Clean and sanitize with soap and water or all-purpose cleaning agents and sanitizers that meet state and local food safety regulations.

 - Disinfect frequently touched surfaces (e.g., playground equipment, door handles, sink handles, drinking fountains) within the school and on school buses.

 - Treat all surfaces that come into contact with food in kitchens, classrooms and other locations where food is prepared or eaten.